alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 [Tui Travel](http://www.tui.com/),
 where his experience at MoveinBlue was quite valuable.

-I have never stopped doing freelance work: when I (spoiler alert) signed a full-time contract a few months later we agreed that I could do work on the side.
+I have never stopped doing freelance work.
+When I (spoiler alert) signed a full-time contract a few months later we agreed that I could do work on the side.
-The best part is that I do not depend on it and can pick interesting projects.
+As I do not depend on it, I can pick interesting projects.
 Also, I now charge a fee of at least €80/hour, which is not bad for Spain.